protontypes/open-sustainable-technology/README.md

 - [SimCCS](https://github.com/simccs/SimCCS) - is a software platform for carbon capture and storage infrastructure design.
 - [FOQUS](https://github.com/CCSI-Toolset/FOQUS) - Framework for Optimization and Quantification of Uncertainty and Surrogates.
 - [Carbon Capture and Storage](https://github.com/yohanesnuwara/carbon-capture-and-storage) - This is a complete modelling workflow that integrates reservoir simulation data, rock physics, time-lapse seismic, and geomechanics of CO2 injection in carbonate rock.
+- [GEOSX](https://github.com/GEOSX/GEOSX) - is a simulation framework for modeling coupled flow, transport, and geomechanics in the subsurface.

 ## Observation and Conservation of Ecosystems
 ### Vegitation and Biodiversity